ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 ## Why Grafana Will Transform Your GRC Program

-1. **Compliance Visualization at Scale** - You'll have access to visualization types that make complex compliance data immediately understandable.
+1. **Compliance Visualization at Scale** - Amazon Managed Grafana provides access to over 100 data source plugins, allowing you to create visualization types that make complex compliance data immediately understandable.
 Heat maps, gauges, and geo maps will help executives quickly grasp your compliance posture.

-2. **Holistic Risk View** - The real power move?
-Combining Athena, CloudWatch, and other sources in a single dashboard to show the relationship between compliance status, security events, and business risk.
+2. **Holistic Risk View** - Amazon Managed Grafana supports multiple AWS services as data sources, including Amazon Athena, AWS CloudWatch, Amazon OpenSearch Service, AWS IoT SiteWise, and Amazon Timestream.
+This allows you to combine compliance status, security events, and business risk in a single dashboard.

-3. **Real-time Compliance Monitoring** - Set it up once, and your compliance dashboards stay current.
+3. **Real-time Compliance Monitoring** - With Amazon Managed Grafana's support for automatic data refresh and alerting, your compliance dashboards stay current.
 No more "this assessment is from last quarter" conversations with auditors.

-4. **Automated Risk Alerting** - After years of building custom compliance monitoring systems, Grafana's built-in alerting feels like cheating.
-Set thresholds for compliance metrics and get notified when they breach acceptable levels.
+4. **Automated Risk Alerting** - Amazon Managed Grafana includes built-in alerting capabilities that allow you to set thresholds for compliance metrics and get notified when they breach acceptable levels.

-5. **Document Control Activities with Annotations** - Mark key compliance events directly on time-series data.
+5. **Document Control Activities with Annotations** - Mark key compliance events directly on time-series data using Grafana's annotation feature.
 This is invaluable for demonstrating control effectiveness to auditors and leadership.

+6. **Enterprise-Grade Security** - Amazon Managed Grafana integrates with AWS IAM Identity Center and supports SAML 2.0 for authentication, ensuring secure access to your compliance dashboards.

 ## Building Effective Compliance Dashboards